 Watching for milestones

-The dentist will check out your child’s chart and any new Xrays and zero in on any problem areas, troubling patterns or new developments to monitor.
-Children will typically get their first set of teeth between the ages of 6 months and 6 years.
-They will slowly lose their baby teeth and get their permanent adult teeth all the way up into their teens (and even later for wisdom teeth!)
-Every child is different.
-The dentist will monitor their progress and will address any concerns or delays they spot.
+The dentist will review your child’s dental records along with any recent X-rays, focusing on identifying any issues, concerning trends, or new developments that require monitoring.
+Children typically begin developing their first set of teeth between the ages of 6 months and 6 years.
+As they grow, they will gradually shed their baby teeth and replace them with permanent adult teeth, a process that continues into their teenage years (and sometimes even beyond, particularly for wisdom teeth!).
+It’s important to note that every child’s dental journey is unique.
+The dentist will carefully track their dental development and promptly address any concerns or delays they may observe.

 Contact us today